modularml/mojo/stdlib/docs/development.md

 ls **/*.mojo | entr sh -c "./scripts/build-stdlib.sh && mojo main.mojo"
 ```

-Now every time you save a Mojo file, it will package the standard library and
+Now, every time you save a Mojo file, it packages the standard library and
-run `main.mojo`.
+runs `main.mojo`.

 ### Running tests

-If you haven't already follow the steps at:
+If you haven't already, follow the steps at:
 [Installing unit test dependencies](#installing-unit-test-dependencies)

 ### Adding a test

-This will show you how the `FileCheck` utility works, first turn it on by adding
+This will show you how the `FileCheck` utility works.
+First, turn it on by
-it to the end of line 7 in `./stdlib/test/pathlib/test_pathlib.mojo`:
+adding it to the end of line 7 in `./stdlib/test/pathlib/test_pathlib.mojo`:

 ```mojo
 # RUN: %mojo -debug-level full -D TEMP_FILE=%t %s | FileCheck %s